uuukiiiyooo/capstone_module01/README.md

 <!-- > Describe your project in 1 or 2 sentences. -->

-**[My First Microverse Portfolio]** is a replicated version of <a href="https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=0%3A1">this Microverse students template</a> based on HTML5 and CSS3 queries.
+**[My First Microverse Portfolio]** is a replicated mobile first version of <a href="https://www.behance.net/gallery/29845175/CC-Global-Summit-2015">this Cindy Shin design</a> based on html5, css3 queries and javascript.

 ## 🛠 Built With <a name="built-with"></a>